epointal/lf-hiker/readme.md

 **2. I have a blank page in place of the marker editor**

 ------------------------------------------
 This trouble come from conflict with the x-frame options of your server.
-Look at whether the plugin succeeded in writing this following lines in the .htaccess of your wordpress appli if you can:
+Look at whether the plugin succeeded in writing this following lines in the .htaccess of your wordpress application if you can:
 ```
     # BEGIN Lf-hiker plugin
     <IfModule mod_headers.c>